bensku/Skript/.github/contributing.md

 ## Behavior
 Please treat others with respect in the issue tracker and comments of pull requests.
 We hope that you are a decent person and do this without telling.
-Failing that, inappropriate behavior (and issues where it is observed) may be ignored, closed or even deleted.
+Failing that, issues where inappropriate behavior is observed may be ignored closed or even deleted.
 Repeated or particularly egregious behavior will get you banned from issue trackers of SkriptLang organization.

 Access to Skript's source code is a right that everyone with a binary release of it has.
 Access to our communications platforms is a *privilege* that will